Skip to main content

 405B126128812816,384

-These anchors are based on published Llama, Qwen, and Mistral architectures.
-For models between anchors, we interpolate linearly.
-Models above 3B use Grouped Query Attention (GQA) with 8 KV heads, which significantly reduces KV cache size compared to Multi-Head Attention.
+These anchor points are derived from published Llama, Qwen, and Mistral architectures.
+For models whose parameter count falls between two anchors, the tool interpolates linearly.
+Models above 3B parameters are assumed to use Grouped Query Attention (GQA) with 8 KV heads, which substantially reduces KV cache size compared to Multi-Head Attention.

-During inference, the model stores Key and Value tensors for every token in the context.
-This is the KV cache, and it determines how many concurrent requests your GPU can handle.
+During autoregressive inference, the model stores Key and Value tensors for every token in the context window.
+This accumulated state is the KV cache, and its size is the primary factor determining how many concurrent requests a GPU can serve.

-KV Cache per Token (bytes) = 2 × Layers × KV Heads × Head Dim × Bytes per Element
+KV Cache per Token (bytes) = 2 x Layers x KV Heads x Head Dim x Bytes per Element

-The "2" accounts for both Key and Value tensors.
+The factor of 2 accounts for both Key and Value tensors.

-KV cache precision is independent of model quantization.
-By default, KV cache is stored in FP16 (2 bytes per element) even when the model weights are quantized to INT4.
-You can optionally select FP8 or INT8 KV cache precision to halve the KV cache size, if your framework supports it.
+An important distinction: KV cache precision is independent of model weight quantization.
+By default, the KV cache is stored in FP16 (2 bytes per element) even when model weights are quantized to INT4.
+Users can optionally select FP8 or INT8 KV cache precision to halve the cache size, provided their serving framework supports it.

-This means each concurrent user adds ~1.25 GB of VRAM usage.
-At 128K context, this jumps to ~40 GB per request.
+Each concurrent user therefore adds approximately 1.25 GB of VRAM usage.
+At 128K context, this jumps to approximately 40 GB per request, which is why long-context workloads are particularly constrained by KV cache memory.

 StrategyEfficiencyEffect

-Activation Memory (GB) = Model Weights (GB) × Activation Fraction
+Activation Memory (GB) = Model Weights (GB) x Activation Fraction

 Use CaseFractionReasoning